Turkey's Hagia Sophia holds first Friday prayers since conversion back to mosque - Local News 8

 Only 500 people were invited inside the building because of coronavirus restrictions, according to Turkey’s religious affairs director Ali Erbas.
 Thousands more prayed in the garden and in Sultanahmet Square in Istanbul’s old city.

+The Hagia Sophia was one of the Roman Empire’s first Christian cathedrals, after St. John Lateran in Rome, and is among the best-known Byzantine structures in the world.
+It switched from a Greek Orthodox cathedral to a mosque after the Ottoman conquest in 1453.

+Speaking at Fatih Mosque, Erdogan said Hagia Sophia had returned to its “original” use.
+“Hopefully it will serve as a mosque until eternity.
+It is the cultural heritage of all humanity that everybody can come and visit,” he said.

-Last week, Erdogan ordered the conversion of the historic monument after a court annulled a 1934 presidential decree that made it a museum.
+Erdogan ordered the conversion of the historic monument on July 10 after a court annulled a 1934 presidential decree that made it a museum.

 The decision, involving one of the city’s most important landmarks and a UNESCO World Heritage site, has been criticized by international religious and political leaders, with UN cultural agency UNESCO among those voicing concern.

-Note: An earlier version of this story incorrectly identified the Roman Empire’s first cathedral.
-It was St. John Lateran in Rome.